 California’s a pretty diverse place, geographically and demographically: it has both the highest and lowest points in the contiguous forty-eight states (Mt.
-Whitney, and Badwater in Death Valley, respectively — almost within sight of each other); the hottest place on earth (Death Valley, again), as well as some rather cold places (it’s been -30C in Truckee); volcanoes and rainforests, deserts and redwoods, wide rivers and frozen glaciers, beaches and ski slopes (California has hosted the Winter Olympics), rolling high country plains and deep mountain lakes, oil fields and endlessly-fertile farmland, Silicon Valley and East LA, Hollywood and Marin, Berkeley and Bakersfield, Arcata and Barstow (all in a state that’s less than half the size of Japan).
+Whitney, and Badwater in Death Valley, respectively — almost within sight of each other); the hottest place on earth (Death Valley, again), as well as some rather cold places (it’s been a Chicagoesque -30C in Truckee); volcanoes and rainforests, deserts and redwoods, wide rivers and frozen glaciers, beaches and ski slopes (California has hosted the Winter Olympics), rolling high country plains and deep mountain lakes, oil fields and endlessly-fertile farmland, Silicon Valley and East LA, Hollywood and Marin, Berkeley and Bakersfield, Arcata and Barstow (all in a state that’s less than half the size of Japan).
 This diverse landscape and the underlying geology have shaped California’s culture in many ways; keep these in mind when you’re planning trips in California.

 The first thing to remember is that virtually all of California is earthquake country — there’s just no escaping this.
 This basic fact shapes everything from freeway and bridge design, through the architecture of skyscrapers and domestic buildings (and the obvious lack of brick houses), to human and cultural neuroses.
 We all know that the Big One will hit sometime, but most of us try not to think too much about it (or refuse to think about it at all).
 As a tourist, you probably shouldn’t get too obsessive about it, but don’t be complacent — the Big One is just as likely to strike while you’re reading this as it is to hit in thirty years time.
 We just don’t know.
 The US Geological Survey (the USGS) has a good Earthquake Preparedness site with links to various sites; this should be required reading for anyone visiting California.
-As a driver, the minimum you should do is carry enough water and food in your car to last you and any passengers for a day or two for when the quake strikes and you’re in your car (a likely scenario in California); you should also carry a basic first aid kit with you as well.
+As a driver, the minimum you should do is carry enough water and food in your car to last you and any passengers for a day or two for when the quake strikes and you’re in your car (a likely scenario in California); you should also carry a basic first aid kit in your car as well.

 The third thing to remember is that there’s Northern California and Southern California.
 Northern and Southern California are physically and culturally quite distinct (enough so that every now and then Northern California half-seriously contemplates leaving California and becoming the 51st state).
 San Francisco and the San Francisco Bay Area are definitely in Northern California, Los Angeles in Southern California; the dividing line is less easily defined, but is usually thought of as being somewhere south of Monterey on the coast, and a little south of Yosemite inland, depending on who you talk to.
 We Northerners tend to resent the fact that outsiders think all of California is like the Southern California they know from television and movies (God forbid that life would be so empty!), and that Southern California (L.A. in particular) and the San Joaquin Valley callously and wastefully take all of Northern California’s water for things like swimming pools and golf courses.